olpok/bilemo_api/README.md

 3. Create a .env.local file at the root of the project
 4. Copy .env code and past in .env.local
 5. Modify the line DATABASE_URL= with your login/password and your database name.
-6. Create the database: php bin / console doctrine: database: create
+6. Create the database: php bin/console doctrine:database:create
 7. Run first php bin/console make:migration then run php bin/console doctrine:migrations:migrate
 8. Run php bin/console doctrine:fixtures:load
 9. Generate your own SSL keys running (if needed see Lexik Documentation) php bin/console lexik:jwt:generate-keypair
-10. Start the internal server: php bin / console server: start
+10. Start the internal server: php bin/console server:start
 11. Go to "/api" to see the API documentation

 Enjoy!